Director: Nareubadee Wetchakam

 Again, the movie lacks any significant backstory to the past regime except some brief archival video footages in the opening scene.
 Some of the shots might be brutal but if you are not a historical buff, it doesn’t have much effect on you, isn’t it?
 So what’s left for Escape from Pretoria the movie?
 Instead of some rousing history, what we have in the end is the detailing of how Jenkin together with his best friend, Stephen Lee (Daniel Webber) and a fictional Frenchman, Leonard (Mark Leonard Winter) escaped from prison using nothing but wooden-made keys.

 Inevitably, the narrative is too simplistic to have an emotional punch.
 We knew neither Jenkin or Stephen before they are thrown into prison.
 All we saw was their act of planting leaflet bombs in the heart of Cape Town.
 What motivates them to fight for the underprivileged blacks?
-What’s their roles in African National Congress (ANC)?
+What’s their roles in the African National Congress (ANC)?

 We got none of the satisfying answers we want instead what we have are a lot of closeup shots of keys and keyholes.
 In an era where surveillance cameras are nowhere to be seen or yet to be invented and security in prisons are lax, Jenkin begins to study keys hanging on the prison officers and keyholes on gates and doors.
 Thus he begins to replicate them in wooden forms hoping to one day navigate out of the complex layout.